Through the Shenandoahs to Mountain Home Cabbin: Days 73-79

-Every hotel in Waynesboro maintains a list of trail angels willing to shuttle hikers back to Rockfish Gap.
+Every hotel in Waynesboro maintains a list of trail angels willing to shuttle hikers back to the trailhead at Rockfish Gap.
 After breakfast, I consult the list and randomly pick a name.
 A man picks up.

 “How many hikers did you say you have?”

 “Possibly three.”
 I hastily recruit two more hikers I see in the dining area.

 The man agrees to pick us up at 7:30 am, sharp.
 He drives up in a red car that looks so clean, I feel almost guilty for putting my dirt-covered pack in it.
 He says he’s part of the Waynesboro Economic Development Committee.

 “If anyone’s treating you poorly, I want to hear about it,” he says as he drops us off at the trailhead.

 The trail enters Shenandoah National Park shortly afterwards.
 After registering, I continue up to Little Calf Mountain, feeling a sense of déjà vu as I look back towards Waynesboro.
 I remember hiking these mountains last year, before the last frost turned to spring.
 The green forests look far different from the seas of brown in my memory.

 As I hike, I meet Bigfoot, a man who thru-hiked in 2012.
 He wears glasses, and his rimmed hat covers gray hair pulled back into a ponytail.
 I join him for lunch.

 “This foot’s size 14.
 The other one’s size 12 1/2,” he tells me.